yiisoft/yii2/extensions/codeception/README.md

 }
 ```

-You can extend other console tests cases from this basic `ConsoleTestCase`.
+You can extend other console test cases from this basic `ConsoleTestCase`.

 Reconfiguring components for test
 ---------------------------------